plp13/qman/TESTING.md

 # Testing

-This document describes the procedures and tools we use for testing `qman`.
+This document describes the procedures and tools we use for testing Qman.

 ## Terminal emulators